 The butter can be replaced with a vegan alternative or even vegetable oil.

-For a chocolate rice pudding, add in a third of a cup of sifted cocoa powder when you add in the milk and sugar.
+For a chocolate rice pudding, add a third of a cup of sifted cocoa powder when you add in the milk and sugar.

 Raisins are commonly added to many rice pudding recipes, if you feel the need, toss in a cup of raisins or sultanas.